 Adding compost to your soil is one of the best things you can do for your plants, and late winter or early spring is the easiest time to amend your soil.

 Right Now Is Perfect to Amend Your Soil

-Early spring also makes perfect shoveling weather - not too hot and maybe even a little chilly.
-Though, I’m betting the jacket will come off once you really start digging in!
+Late winter and early spring also make perfect shoveling weather - it's like chopping wood - twice warmed.
+I’m betting the jacket will come off once you really start digging in!
 However, you’ll be happy to know it’s always easier to clear those old plants while they’re dormant.

 While you’re outside, you’ll catch a glimpse of tree leaves starting to show for the season.
 The perennials will be beginning to bloom, and you’ll come alive along with them as your stiff winter body gets back into the swing of garden work.
 Change is in the air, and it’s the perfect opportunity to change your garden soil for the better.